Laurel Road Student Loan Refinancing

 Second, Laurel Road does offer a co-signer release program, but borrowers should advise their co-signers not to expect or rely upon a co-signer release.
 For starters, borrowers are not able to even apply for a co-signer release for the first 36 months their loan is in repayment.
 At that point, a release application can be submitted, but won’t necessarily be approved.
 Because of the many steps and uncertain nature of co-signer release programs, we encourage all co-signers on all loans to plan on being on the loan until it is paid in full.

 Laurel Road History and Name Changes

 When Laurel Road first entered the student loan refinance marketplace, they were called Darien Rowayton Bank refinance loans, or DRB for short.

 As time passed the ownership of Darien Rowayton Bank wisely decided that the name was a mouthful and that their student loan refinance product should have a more friendly name.
 Thus, Laurel Road was created.
 Same ownership, same loans, but a different name.

 The big change came in 2019 when KeyBank acquired Laurel Road.
-New ownership can bring new concerns, but with Laurel Road moving from one bank to another, they appear to be minimal so far.
-The hope is that the new improved interest rates continue going forward.
+New ownership can bring new concerns, but with Laurel Road moving from one bank to another, the new issues appear to be minimal so far.
+The hope is that the improved interest rates continue going forward.